Skip to main content

 Options:

-• --force: Force removal without validation
+• --force: Force removal without confirmation prompt

 Examples